danainjax/Owl/spec.md

 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.

-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes) *need to get the url working for the scope methods and make the scope methods more usable.
+What data would the user want to see?*
-You must include at least one class level ActiveRecord scope method. a.
-Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort).
+[X]You must include at least one class level ActiveRecord scope method. a.
+Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort). *added scope method alpha and most_comments on tasks*

 (Your application must provide standard user authentication, including signup, login, logout, and passwords.)
 - [X] Include signup (how e.g. Devise) *app/views/users/new.html.erb*